FlorianTranier/blog/content/blog/data-privacy.md

   title: "Keeping your data private : Affordability & Accessibility"
 navigation:
   title: "Keeping your data private : Affordability & Accessibility"
-date: "2024-07-07"
+date: 2024-07-07
-description: "In the last few weeks, I've been seeing a very interesting trend concerning self-hosting.
+description: In the last few weeks, I've been seeing a very interesting trend concerning self-hosting.
 What if you want to keep your data completely private ?
 I mean by that, staying in your complete control and not handed over to Google, Apple, ...
-But how ? 🤔"
+But how ? 🤔
 ---

 # Keeping your data private : Affordability & Accessibility